By R.Davies, PhD・Nutrition

 Eat Slowly: Chew thoroughly and pause between bites.
 Slowing down gives satiety signals time to catch up, reducing the likelihood of overeating.

 Use Smaller Plates: Visual cues matter.
-Smaller dishes create a sense that their is enough food on your plate and it naturally reduce portion size without triggering a sense of restriction.
+Smaller dishes create a sense that there is enough food on your plate, and it naturally reduces portion size without triggering a sense of restriction.

 Remove Distractions: Avoid eating while working, watching screens, or scrolling on your phone.
 Distractions disconnect you from internal hunger cues and lead to passive overeating.